awalsh234/data-wrangling-nyt/README.md

 - `data-wrangling.Rmd` — Full R Markdown script with code and documentation
 - `df.csv` — Raw NYT comment data
-- `data-wrangling.html` — (Optional) Rendered output of the R Markdown for quick viewing
+- `data-wrangling.html` —  Rendered output of the R Markdown for quick viewing

 ## 📚 About the Data